Sabbath in Christianity: Sabbatarian churches

+Western Christianity

 Much of Western Christianity came to view Sunday as a transference of Sabbath observance to the first day, identifying Sunday with a first-day "Christian Sabbath".
 While first-day Sabbatarian practice declined during the 18th century, leaving few modern followers, its concern for stricter Sunday observances did have influence in the West, shaping the origin of the Christian Sabbath.
 The term no longer applies to a specific set of practices, but tends to be used to describe the general establishment of Sunday worship and rest observances within Christianity.
 It does not necessarily imply the displacement of the Sabbath itself, which is often recognized as remaining on Saturday.
 As such, the Christian Sabbath generally represents a reinterpretation of the meaning of the Sabbath in the light of Christian law, emphases of practice, and values.

 Roman Catholicism

 In the Latin Church, Sunday is kept in commemoration of the resurrection of Jesus and celebrated with the Eucharist.
-It is also the day of leisure.
 The Lord's Day is considered both the first day and the "eighth day" of the week, symbolizing both first creation and new creation (2174).
-Roman Catholics view the first day as a day for assembly for worship but consider a day of rigorous rest not obligatory on Christians.
-Catholic recommendations to rest on Sunday do not hinder participation in "ordinary and innocent occupations".
+Roman Catholics view the first day as a day for assembly for worship.
 In the spirit of the Sabbath, Catholics ought to observe a day of rest from servile work, which also becomes "a day of protest against the servitude of work and the worship of money."
-This day is often (traditionally) observed on Sunday in conjunction with the Lord's Day.
+This day is traditionally observed on Sunday in conjunction with the Lord's Day.

+A summation of Catholic teaching is "Do what we can to observe the sabbatical rest on Sundays and Holy Days, hear Holy Mass, and take the time to rest your minds and bodies."
+The 1917 Code of Canon Law ¶1248 stipulated that "On feast days of precept, Mass is to be heard; there is an abstinence from servile work, legal acts, and likewise, unless there is a special indult or legitimate customs provide otherwise, from public trade, shopping, and other public buying and selling."
+Examples of servile works forbidden under this injunction include "plowing, sowing, harvesting, sewing, cobbling, tailoring, printing, masonry works" and "all works in mines and factories"; commercial activity, such as "marketing, fairs, buying and selling, public auctions, shopping in stores" is prohibited as well.

 Seeking to uphold the Lord's Day Act in French Quebec, the Catholic Sunday League was formed in 1923 to promote First-day Sabbatarian restrictions in the province, especially against movie theaters.

-Cardinal James Gibbons affirmed Sunday observances as one of the examples of the Roman Catholic Church's sufficiency as guide:

 In 1998 Pope John Paul II wrote an apostolic letter Dies Domini, "on keeping the Lord's day holy".
 He encouraged Catholics to remember the importance of keeping Sunday holy, urging that it not lose its meaning by being blended with a frivolous "weekend" mentality.